hiddentao/ethereum-contracts/README.md

 This instance exposes an API which by which you can methods within the deployed contract.

+**Note: If you get an error stating that your account is locked then you may need to unlock it first using [`web3.personal.unlockAccount()`](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#personalunlockaccount).**

 ### Invoking contract methods locally